The course of study required of all students for graduation includes:

 - how many total credit hours to take in each semester.

 Meeting with your academic advisor about your course selections can help to ensure that your course of study prepares you for the particular area of practice you plan to pursue and for the bar exam.
-Your advisor can help you to choose wisely from among the available lawyering seminars, clinics and concentrations, as well as to help you make your elective choices.
-If you take a 12-credit clinic or concentration, you will need to take 30 credits of elective courses.
-If you take a 16-credit clinic, you will need to take 26 credits of elective courses.
+Your advisor can help you to choose wisely from among the available lawyering seminars and clinics, and to help you make your elective choices.

 Choosing wisely can result in an academic program that enhances your academic experience, your employment opportunities, and your success on the bar exam.
 We recommend that you consider the following criteria in developing your program: courses that provide you with the doctrinal coverage necessary for the bar exam; courses that enhance the skills you need for the bar exam and for practice; courses that prepare you for the particular area of practice you plan to pursue; courses that enrich and round out your law studies, especially courses that will better prepare you for public interest practice; and courses that appeal to your interests and background and that will enable you to connect intellectually and emotionally to the study and practice of law.